jakeyoos/documents/05_dimension_types.md

 ```
 <a style="color:rgb(87,190,190);font-size:12px;margin-right:20px;" href="https://learn2.looker.com/explore/e_commerce/distribution_centers?qid=IIdOxpvWI8tqcOXrWJDDzC&toggle=vis" target="_blank"><i class="fa fa-search"></i> Explore the <b>Location</b> Dimension</a> <a style="color:rgb(32,165,222);font-size:12px;" href="https://looker.com/docs/reference/field-reference/dimension-type-reference#location" target="_blank"><i class="fa fa-file-text-o"></i> Read <b>type: location</b> Docs</a><br /><br />

-You'll see that there are 2 new parameters required for `location` dimensions.
+You'll see that there are two new parameters required for `location` dimensions.
 The `sql_latitude` parameter defines the latitude of the location.
 The `sql_longitude` parameter defines the longitude of the location.
 These could be references to latitude and longitude fields (as in this example), or other SQL that extracts a latitutde and longitude.<br /><br />

 <h4 style="color:rgb(141,127,185)">Distance</h4>